 To obtain the Master of Economics degree from Peking University HSBC Business School, students are required to fulfill 55 credits in 19 courses, including 11 required courses, 8 elective courses (minimum of 7 major elective courses and up to 1 non-major elective courses, complete 1 required course that does not count for credit (Graduate Thesis Seminar) and complete a Master's thesis and thesis defense.
 The math requirement is assessed with a math exam before the official start of courses.
-The writing requirement is assessed through a non-credit bearing writing seminar.

 Students will earn the course credits only if they successfully pass course examinations.
-For required courses and elective courses, students need to pass by earning a score of 70 (C) or above.
-Those who fail in the required course must retake the course, but cannot receive a score above a 70(C) the second time.
-Students should achieve a grade average of 80 (B) or above in order to graduate.
+For required courses and elective courses, students need to pass by earning a score of D or above.
+Those who fail in the required course must retake the course.
+Students should achieve a grade average of B or above in order to graduate.
 Failing any combination of two required courses or major electives twice, failing three required courses in one semester, or failing one course three times results in the inability to complete the degree and withdrawal from the program.